 Alcohol and drug abuse are second only to depression and other mood disorders as conditions most associated with suicide.
+Substance use disorders and disordered mood are often comorbid.
 The suicide risk among patients with alcohol use disorder is 50% to 70% higher than the general population.

 Alcohol abuse is a factor in roughly 30% of suicides, and about 7% of persons with alcohol dependence die by suicide [2; 13; 68].